NT1026/GenAI-CLI-tool/README.md

-# PaLM CLI-tool
+# GenAI CLI-tool

-PaLM CLI-tool is a tool programming by PaLM Python package, which can help us get response from PaLM conveniently.
+GenAI CLI-tool is a tool programming by Gemini Python API, which can help us get response from Gemini conveniently.

 ## Installation